 Power Partner Universities

-Purdue University in West Lafayette, Indiana became the first Power Partner University in 2020 in recognition of the school’s commitment to fluid power education at the undergraduate and graduate level.
-Milwaukee School of Engineering in Milwaukee, Wisconsin and Iowa State University in Ames, Iowa became the second and third Power Partner Universities soon after in 2021.
+Purdue University in West Lafayette, Indiana, became the first Power Partner University in 2020 in recognition of the school’s commitment to fluid power education at the undergraduate and graduate levels.
+Milwaukee School of Engineering in Milwaukee, Wisconsin, and Iowa State University in Ames, Iowa, became the second and third Power Partner Universities soon after in 2021.
+Murray State University in Murray, Kentucky and Northern Illinois University in Illinois were welcomed in 2022 as our fourth and fifth universities to join our Power Partner Program.

 With this recognition, NFPA will: